exlskills/course-java-ap/05_Iterations/00_Loops/00_The for Statement/03_Multiple Choice.prob.md

 </code></pre>
 <p>What is printed as a result of executing this code segment?</p><<

 ( ) abcdef {{Incorrect because "abbccddeef" is printed.
-Look at the process shown within the fourth answer choice.}}
+View the step-by-step solution for the question by selecting the correct answer, "abbccddeef".}}
 ( ) aabbccddeeff {{Incorrect because "abbccddeef" is printed.
-Look at the process shown within the fourth answer choice.}}
+View the step-by-step solution for the question by selecting the correct answer, "abbccddeef".}}
 ( ) abcbcdcdedef {{Incorrect because "abbccddeef" is printed.
-Look at the process shown within the fourth answer choice.}}
+View the step-by-step solution for the question by selecting the correct answer, "abbccddeef".}}
 (x) abbccddeef {{Correct because it accurately represents what the for loop does and the number of times <code>varOne.substring(count, count+2);</code> is printed on the console.
 The process is shown below:
 When count = 0, <code>varOne.substring(0, 2)</code> = "ab"